How To Use Google for a Free Reverse Phone Lookup (2020)

 The incredible thing about Spy Dialer is that it is a completely free option for a reverse phone lookup that doesn't have a paid version.
 Just by copy/pasting the desired number, you will get the full name associated with it in a blink of an eye.
 It can also show you the address information and a map with a general location based on the three-digit area code.

-In addition, Spy Dialer offers information on how long a person has had their phone service and shows the possibility of a number being associated with a cell phone versus a landline.
+In addition, a reverse phone lookup with Spy Dialer offers information on how long a person has had their phone service and shows the possibility of a number being associated with a cell phone versus a landline.
 While you might not find this information that useful, you never know when and for what reason you will need it.

 There is a slight chance that someone's information on Spy Dialer are outdated if the person has moved in the meantime.
 The company that owns it states that the information it holds are gathered from publicly available data and different address books contributed by users.
 Good news is that you can remove your info from the Spy Dialer's database for free in case you don't want people to have access to them.